hollowdll/hakjdb/docs/kvdb-cli.md

 ## Set string

 To store a string value, you need to set a key to hold it.
 If the key already exists with some value, it is overwritten.
+Creates the key if it doesn't exist.

 To set a string value, use command:
 ```bash